ReproModel/repromodel/README.md

 ```

-**If you have Ollama installed and want to use the Methodology Generator**
+**If you have Ollama installed and want to use the Methodology Generator:**
 ```
 npm run repromodel-with-llm            // Mac and Linux npm run repromodel-with-llm-windows    // Windows